 Reverse-chronological | Write your most recent role first in your list of jobs.
 This format is by far the most common and shows clear career progression | It’s the perfect resume format for long work history details and is best for a consistent period of employment over a few years. |

 Functional | List your skills and achievements with reference to the job description that you’re applying for.
-A simple list of employer names and working dates is all you need for the work history section. | Recent graduates or those with big employment gaps can use this to focus on skills and achievements rather than job roles held. |
+A simple list of employer names and working dates is all you need for the work history section. | Recent graduates and those with big employment gaps can use this to focus on skills and achievements rather than job roles held. |

 Combination | A flexible format that lets you give your work history in a style that really highlights your strengths.
 Write it with a summary of your professional experience and then a list of your skills and accomplishments. | Applications for management and executive-level positions really benefit from using this resume format. |

 Targeted | This resume style is specifically aimed at showing why your experience and skills fit the exact job you’re applying for.
-Using this, give a summary of your work experience and add it after the education and skills sections. | When you want to highlight your relevant skills, but have gaps in employment history that you want to smooth over, use a targeted resume. |
+Using this, summarize your work experience and add it after the education and skills sections. | When you want to highlight your relevant skills, but have gaps in employment history that you want to smooth over, use a targeted resume. |

 To help you choose which resume format to pick, we’ve got another handy article for you.